Songzijie/MiniSQL-DataBase/readme.md

     |_|  |_|_|_| |_|_|____/ \__\_\_____|

 ## Description
-This is a MiniSql engine powered by c++, DBMS homework.
+This is a MiniSql engine powered by c++, DBMS Project.

 ## Author
 Zijie Song